ylacaute/react-redux-boilerplate/README.md

 - [X] Karma (running but with dumb tests, still not finished)

 ## Conventions
-I am mainly a back-end developer and my advice is that front-end tools and organization is still a nightmare in 2017.
+I am mainly a back-end developer and in my opinion front-end tools and organization are still a nightmare in 2017.
 That's why this boilerplate will try to follow Maven/Java-style conventions with a minimum set of configuration files.
 For example :
- * have a clear **separation of source types** (JS vs SCSS, src vs tests) ** SCSS organization is not necessary the same as JS ** CSS is for STYLE, not JS.
+ - have a clear __separation of source types__ (JS Vs SCSS, src Vs tests...)
+   - CSS is for STYLE, not JS.
 CSS classes should describe object natures only, forget classes like 'middle' or 'align-left'.
-In SASS, the **key word @Extend** will be your best friend.
+In SASS, the __key word @Extend__ should be our best friend.
+This bring us to often construct a different directory structure.
- * use **camelCase** everywhere
+ - use __camelCase__ everywhere
- * organize **main directories by function first** and then organize them by nature ** this should allow us to extract any module in a separate project when growing to much

 ## Development
 Run the local webpack-dev-server with auto-compile and live-reloading on [http://localhost:8080/](http://localhost:8080/)